Chapter 17:

 Mei rose, bowing low.
 “I’m so sorry,” she said, her voice trembling.
 “Your café… we didn’t mean to—”

-He raised a hand, not to strike, but just to stop her words.
+He raised a hand—not to strike, just to stop her words.

-"What was lost can always be rebuilt," the owner said.
+“What was lost can always be rebuilt,” he said, voice rough like stone dragged across wood.

 His gaze drifted past Allen and Mei, settling on Protag-kun.
-A single tear, clean against the soot on his cheek, traced a path down to his chin.
+A single sweat traced a clean path through the soot on his cheek.

 Allen stepped forward, cautious.
 “What happened to him?”

-“That useless idiot,” The owner didn't look away from Protag-kun.
-"A dire wolf escaped from the beast pens.
-It went for a child.
-My son didn't hesitate.
+The café owner didn’t look away.
+“A dire wolf escaped the beast pens.
+Went for a child.
+My son didn’t hesitate.
 He saved her.
 And died for it.”

-The café owner just stood there for a moment, his gaze filled with a gentle understanding.
-"Protag-kun," he said, his voice a quiet invitation.
-"Can you tell me your real name?"
+The café owner lingered for a moment longer, his eyes soft with understanding.
+“Young man,” he said gently, “Can you tell me your real name?”

-Time felt as though it stood at a standstill.
-He simply nodded, a silent acknowledgement of the trust Protag-kun had given him, then turned and walked away, his soft footsteps receding into the darkness, leaving a warmth that cut through the damp cold of the cell.
+The café owner gave a quiet nod in return, then turned and walked away.
+His footsteps faded into the corridor, leaving behind a warmth that cut through the damp cold of the cell.

-Allen stepped out first, blinking against the torchlight.
+Allen stood first, blinking against the torchlight.
 Mei followed, holding Miyu close.
-Protag-kun lingered for a moment, staring at the spoon on the floor.
+Cinnamon hopped onto her shoulder, his tiny body alert.
+Protag-kun lingered, staring at the spoon.
 He didn’t pick it up.
-Cinnamon squeaked and hopped onto Mei’s shoulder, a tiny sentinel against the unknown.

 "Is this the same place?"
 Mei was in complete shock, her face turning pale.

-The group stood in the wreckage of the café, released but not welcomed.
-The walls were scorched, the floor littered with broken glass and ash.
-Mei knelt beside a half-burnt menu board, brushing soot from the faded chalk letters of a special that would never be served.
+They continued moving until they reached the wreckage of the café.
+The walls were scorched, the floor littered with ash and shattered glass.
+Mei knelt beside a half-burnt menu board, brushing soot from faded chalk letters.

-"They won't make it once the orcs come back," she whispered, her voice heavy with a grim realization.
+"They won't survive another attack once the orcs come back," she whispered, her voice heavy with a grim realization.
 "Is this going to be the end of the village?"

 Cinnamon chirped softly, nudging a cracked teacup with his nose, a small and fragile sign of life in the midst of ruin.

 Allen, his body still aching from the previous battle, paced near the counter, scanning the wreckage for any sign of a way forward.
 "We need to move.
-If Monica's being held near the beast pens, we can reach her through the old canal tunnels."
+If Monica's being held near the caverns, we can reach her through the old canal tunnels."

 But Protag-kun didn't move.